 Expect Sugar futures to trade sideways: Angel Commodities

-According to Angel Commodities, Sugar futures may trade sideways on mixed fundamentals of higher supplies and improvement in physical demand from industrial buyers.
+According to Angel Commodities, Sugar futures may trade sideways as the supplies are in line with demand but firm international prices may support domestic prices.

 Angel Commodities' report on Sugar

-Sugar Futures closed unchanged on Thursday due to good supplies and steady demand from the physical market.
+Sugar Futures closed unchanged due to good supplies and steady demand from the physical market.
 There are reports of rebound of sugarcane production in the next year due to higher acreage.
+According to USDA, India’s production is forecast to rebound by 18% to 25.8 mt due to higher area and yields.

 Outlook

-Sugar futures may trade sideways on mixed fundamentals of higher supplies and improvement in physical demand from industrial buyers.
+Sugar futures may trade sideways as the supplies are in line with demand but firm international prices may support domestic prices.
 However, balanced demand and supply levels in the physical market may keep prices range bound.

 For all commodities report, click here